 The Three Stages

-You should now be able to see the process behind the look and hopefully elements like the subtle coloured shadows and highlights should make more sense.
+You should now be able to see the process behind the look, and hopefully, elements like the subtle coloured shadows and highlights should make more sense.

 The Curve Stacks